a-rust/rot13-puzzle/PROJECT_DESCRIPTION.md

 I realized that importing a module that imported another module was causing problems
 * The fix was to just use the same boilerplate code when importing any module into any other module
   * I feel like I may be doing things wrong, so I'll have to look into other (successful) ways of importing external directory modules

+## Step 3
+I'm realizing that a remote server for the database may have been a better idea
+* That way, users could interact with an existing database instead of creating their own, which has many prerequisites